 Finish eating dinner by 6 or 7 p.m.
 Then, don’t eat breakfast until 10 a.m.
 This may help kick-start ketosis.

-And if you want to get into ketosis quickly, exercise.
+And if you want to speed things up faster, try doing exercise.
 But don’t exercise too hard if you’re not in exceptional shape.
 High-intensity exercise is a form of stress that can increase cortisol production.

 Cortisol can interfere with fat-burning.
 Try getting outside for a nice long walk instead of doing a challenging spin class.